-- where the offender commits a theft on one occasion and a common assault against a different victim on a separate occasion; - an attempt to pervert the course of justice in respect of another offence also charged; - a Bail Act offence;16 - any offence committed within the prison context; - offences that are unrelated because whilst they were committed simultaneously they are distinct and there is an aggravating element that requires separate recognition, for example: - an assault on a constable committed to try to evade arrest for another offence also charged; - where the defendant is convicted of drug dealing and possession of a firearm offence.
-The firearm offence is not the essence or the intrinsic part of the drugs offence and requires separate recognition; - where the defendant is convicted of threats to kill in the context of an indecent assault on the same occasion, the threats to kill could be distinguished as a separate element.

-b) offences that are of the same or similar kind but where the overall criminality will not sufficiently be reflected by concurrent sentences.
+- where the offender commits a theft on one occasion and a common assault against a different victim on a separate occasion; - an attempt to pervert the course of justice in respect of another offence also charged;15 - a Bail Act offence;16 - any offence commited within the prison context; - offences that are unrelated because whilst they were committed simultaneously they are distinct and there is an aggravating element that requires separate recognition, for example: - an assault on a constable committed to try to evade arrest for another offence also charged;17 - where the defendant is convicted of drug dealing and possession of a firearm offence.
+The firearm offence is not the essence or the intrinsic part of the drugs offence and requires separate recognition;18 - where the defendant is convicted of threats to kill in the context of an indecent assault on the same occasion, the threats to kill could be distinguished as a separate element.19 b) offences that are of the same or similar kind but where the overall criminality will not sufficiently be reflected by concurrent sentences.

-- where offences committed against different people, such as repeated thefts involving attacks on several different shop assistants; - where offences of domestic violence or sexual offences are committed against the same individual.
+- where offences committed against different people, such as repeated thefts involving attacks on several different shop assistants;20 - where offences of domestic violence or sexual offences are committed against the same individual.

-c) one or more offence(s) qualifies for a statutory minimum sentence and concurrent sentences would improperly undermine that minimum.
+c) one or more offence(s) qualifies for a statutory minimum sentence and concurrent sentences would improperly undermine that minimum.21 be passed add up the sentences for each offence and consider if the aggregate length is just and proportionate.

-However, it is not permissible to impose consecutive sentences for offences committed at the same time in order to evade the statutory maximum penalty.
+However, it is not permissible to impose consecutive sentences for offences committed at the same time in order to evade the statutory maximum penalty.22